The Basset Shepherd is a breed of dog that has occurred due to breeding between a Basset Hound and a German Shepherd.

 How to Find Reputable Basset Shepherd Breeders?

-One thing that you really need to do is to always buy the puppy from a reputable Basset Shepherd breeder.
-Obviously, you might not even be aware of how to do this, but help is at hand.
+One thing that you need to do is to always buy the puppy from a reputable Basset Shepherd breeder.
+You might not even be aware of how to do this, but help is at hand.

 Your first stop should be the Kennel Club in your country.
 They know all of the best breeders for every breed in their country.
 They can advise you on who to contact, and even provide you with their contact details.